jwithington/jwithington.github.io/_posts/2017-12-31-year-of-play.md

 So the next thing I'm going to try: I'm going to start planning for play.
 Here are some ways I'll do this:

 1. When I plan my week, I'll be sure to include either tangible things (_go to Jonathan's for game night Thursday_) and looser ones (schedule a block on a weeknight for "games," or "play," or whatever, and _keep the appointment as if it were a doctor's appointment_)
 2. I've been telling people "I want to have a game night" since I got my new apartment.
-Time to pick some dates and just tell people "I'm having a game night on [date] at [time]; hope you can come."
+Time to pick some dates and just tell people "I'm having a game night on {date} at {time}; hope you can come."
 3. Remember that "play" can also mean shooting baskets at the gym, or going on an escape room date, or goofing around building a silly website, or making collages.
 It's not just gaming, and it's not just solo or with nerds.

 ## Six Grid Categories